GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

    > The blood [of a lamb “without defect”] will be a sign for you on the houses where you are; and when I see the blood, I will pass over you.
 No destructive plague will touch you when I strike Egypt (Ex.
 12:13).

-   - a.
-Redemptive meaning in shadow.
+   - Redemptive meaning in shadow.

      It is going take the shedding of the blood of a faultless one (the first and the only son) to be able to appease the wrath of God against sin.

-   - b.
-It foreshadowed yet another key qualification of the one whose shed blood will redeem the lost: he must be sinless.
+   - It foreshadowed yet another key qualification of the one whose shed blood will redeem the lost: he must be sinless.

      > We have [a high priest] who has been tempted in every way…—yet was without sin (Heb.
 4:15)